Bankoga/golem/open_problems/connection_problems.md

 > Open Question: Why would there be fewer output slots than there are points in a layer?
 I.E. under what conditions would it be possible for a layer to have fewer output slots than points?

 Answer: When the layer is sequential, and returns a sequence.
 Why would that be a thing though?
+What other cases are there?
 The claustrum may be configured in this manner!

 ### Output Distribution to other Domains